AAII Asset Allocation Survey: Individual Investors Continue To Favor Equities In Portfolio Allocation

 *The numbers are rounded and may not add up to 100%.

 The AAII Asset Allocation Survey has been conducted monthly since November 1987 and asks AAII members what percentage of their portfolios are allocated to stocks, stock funds, bonds, bond funds and cash.
-The survey and its results are available online at: http://www.aaii.com/investor-surveys.
+The survey and its results are available online here.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.